What is Glacier 3000?

 - Most snow falls in January and February.
 So chances to enjoy the winter activities at Glacier 3000 are optimal.

-- April-June and early October allow you to see striking contrasts between the green valleys and the snowy mountain tops during your ride to the top.
+- April-June and October allow you to see striking contrasts between the green valleys and the snowy mountain tops during your ride to the top.

 - July, August and September are the perfect months for high-altitude hikes at Glacier 3000.